AlexErdei73/physics-engine/README.md

 $C_d$ is the drag coefficient, usually 0.47 for smooth spheres, although it changes for very high speeds or very low speeds.
 It also depends on the shape of the bodies, hence the car can be designed to have a low drag coefficient to reduce air resistance.
-A is the area what the flow "sees", so for a sphere it's
+A is the area that the flow "sees", so for a sphere it's
 $A = R^2 \pi$ if the radius is R.

 ![create page scrolled to top](./images/create1.png)
 ![create page scrolled to bottom](./images/create2.png)

-The forms, can be used to define the simulation parameters, for the mass points or the rods are pretty straightforward.
+The forms can be used to define the simulation parameters for the mass points or the rods are pretty straightforward.
 You need to specify all the points and rods for the simulations.
 The forms also specify the above parameters and the initial conditions.
 For celestial mechanics rods are not necessary, because the only